 Humber offers a 15-week bridging program for internationally educated civil, mechanical and electrical engineers and architecture professionals with training in the latest technology and software skills in demand by Ontario employers.
-Exact start and end dates of the Winter program should be confirmed.

 - Hands-on learning with the latest Engineering Software in the industry.